Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Experiments

 We evaluate performance on the procedurally generated scenes with two metrics: intersection over union (IoU) and chamfer distance.
 We refer readers to \cite{wright2024vprism} for further explanation of these metrics.

 \textbf{Real World Scenes:} In order to showcase robustness to real-world noise, we evaluate on real world scenes collected with a Kinect depth camera.
-In order to obtain instance segmentations, we use Grounded SAM \cite{ren2024grounded} along with some depth filters.
-We evaluate on these real world scenes qualitatively with images of scene reconstruction and visualizing surface uncertainty.
+In order to obtain instance segmentations, we use Grounded SAM \cite{ren2024grounded} along with some depth filters. \rebut{ We include timing of performing this segmentation in the real-world timing breakdown in \Cref{fig:ablation_and_speed}.} We evaluate on these real world scenes qualitatively with images of scene reconstruction and visualizing surface uncertainty.

+\textbf{Grasping Experiment:} To understand the downstream impact of our method, we assess its effectiveness on the problem of dexterous grasping from a fixed RGB-D camera.
+We place an object on the table, segment it, reconstruct its mesh, plan a grasp trajectory, and execute it open-loop. \Cref{fig:grasp-experiments} shows the 10 objects used.